 Unfair Academic Advantage For purposes of the Academic Code of Conduct, Unfair Academic Advantage is the theft, destruction, or defacement of, or other interference with the work of other students for the purpose of gaining academic advantage.
-This includes but is not limited to the engagement in activities that place other students at an academic disadvantage, such as theft, concealment, or alteration of needed resources or other materials; or other manipulation of the academic system in one's favor.
+This includes but is not limited to the engagement in activities that place other students at an academic disadvantage, such as theft, concealment, including content generated by artificial intelligence or alteration of needed resources or other materials; or other manipulation of the academic system in one's favor.